German submarine U-108 (1940): First, second and third patrols

 The boat's first patrol began with her departure from Wilhelmshaven on 15 February 1941.
 She crossed the North Sea and entered the Atlantic via the gap between Iceland and the Faroe Islands, sinking Texelstroom on 22 February.
 She also sank Effna on the 28th; both ships met their end south of Iceland.
 She then docked at Lorient in occupied France on 12 March.
 She would be based there for most of the rest of her career.

 Her second foray involved the sinking of HMS Rajputana, an armed merchant cruiser, west of Reykjavík on 13 April 1941.
-The Convoy Commodore, four officer and 35 ratings were lost.
+The Convoy Commodore, four officers and 35 ratings were lost.
+After this patrol the crew of U-108 made an image of a polar bear at conning tower.

 U-108 sank Michael E., a CAM ship or 'Catapult Armed Merchantman', on the submarine's third patrol on 2 June 1941 in mid-Atlantic.
 She went on to sink Baron Nairn west of Cape Race (eastern Newfoundland and Labrador) on the eighth; the Greek ship Dirphys 600 nmi east of Newfoundland, also on 8 July; Christian Krohg on the tenth; Ellinco on the 25th; Nicholas Pateras on the same day and Toronto on 1 July.
 The latter was a weather ship situated about 500 nmi north of the Azores.